 This usually means that using the phone number field will leave a lot of unidentified duplicates in your database.

-The phone number field is one that is also likely to contain a lot of typos and other issues.
+This field is one that is also likely to contain a lot of typos and other issues.
 That means that they might contain spaces or incorrect numbers.
-They might include an extension number, leading to the includes of the “#” in some of your phone number fields.
+They might include an extension number, leading to the includes of the “#” in some of your phone fields.

 10. Checking Across Similar Fields